New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 Patients had tried and discontinued a median

-of 7 ASMs (range: 1 to 16)3
+of 7 ASMs (range, 1 to 16)3

-Patients were taking an average of
+Patients were taking a median of

-concomitant ASMs3*
+2 concomitant ASMs3*

 Patients had a median of 50 major motor